 Author: Healthwise Staff

-Medical Review: E. Gregory Thompson, MD - Internal Medicine & Donald Sproule, MD, CM, CCFP, FCFP - Family Medicine & Joseph O'Donnell, MD - Hematology, Oncology
+Medical Review: E. Gregory Thompson, MD - Internal Medicine & Donald Sproule, MDCM, CCFP - Family Medicine & Joseph O'Donnell, MD - Hematology, Oncology

 Public health alerts include information about outbreaks, advisories and product recalls.
 Click on the links below to read the most recent alerts, or visit our Public Health Alerts web page.